bhavikbafna02/bhavikbafna02/README.md

 ## 🧑‍💻 About Me
 - 🎓 I'm a 3rd-year engineering student at RV College of Engineering
 - 🧠 I love exploring AI, ML, Web3 (Solana & Ethereum), and building tech products
-- 🚀 CTO at Zrotac – a startup on financial & tax planning
+- 🚀 CTO at Zrotax – a startup on financial & tax planning
 - 🎯 Currently focused on AR/VR in Education and Embedded Projects using STM32

 ## 🛠️ Skills